quantiaconsulting/spark-java-quick-start/README.md

 **Instructions:**

 * Use the class [code](https://github.com/quantiaconsulting/spark-java-quick-start/blob/master/src/main/java/com/quantiaconsulting/sjqs/df/challenges/Ingestion_CSV.java) to start
-* Read the file `/resources/2015_02_clickstream.tsv` and assign it to a DataFrame named testDF with the right schema using what you have learned.
+* Read the file `/resources/2015_02_clickstream.tsv` and assign it to a DataFrame named testDF with the right schema using what you have learned ([src](https://datahub.io/dataset/wikipedia-clickstream))

 **Data Schema:**